 Phil Torres has been bitten by an anaconda, tackled a tiger shark, and gotten lost in a forest full of quicksand … all in the name of science.
 As a researcher and science communicator, he spent two years living in the Amazon and has worked in Mongolia, Venezuela, Sweden, the Bahamas, the Arctic, and the bottom of the ocean.
 Phil has made several significant discoveries as a field biologist in South America including the decoy spider, a thieving butterfly, and silkhenge.
 He is the creator and host of The Jungle Diaries and has hosted more than 70 episodes of TechKnow on Al Jazeera.
 His research and wildlife photography has been featured by National Geographic, Wired, and the BBC.

-Update: For those joining after March 26, the full trip payment will be due upon signup ($4,490), with a deadline of April 27, 2018.
+Update: For those joining after March 26, the full trip payment will be due upon signup ($4,490).
+The deadline to join is May 9, 2018.
 This will cover all fixed costs, including all accommodations, meals, and activities listed in the itinerary below.

 COMBINATION: EXPEDITION GALAPAGOS + FROM CLOUD FOREST TO RAIN FOREST